I’ve screwed up. Often, and for most of my career.

 I tried to come out with the next best thing.
 To be different.
 I thought my programs needed to be profound.
 My supplement protocols were supposed to work magic.
 I thought I needed to “show off” to clients by exposing on them all of my knowledge.
 Yet I never had success.
 My clients got adequate results — which isn’t good enough.

 Then something changed.
 I brought it back to basics and simplified my training and my diet recommendations.
-I started to critically analyse new protocols before inserting them into programs.
+I started to critically analyze new protocols before inserting them into programs.
 My focus shifted to removing stress from my clients lives instead of adding it.
 I’m not screwing up anymore.
-My clients are making better progress then ever before.
+My clients are making better progress than ever before.

 Everybody in our industry seems to be trying to find the next best thing.
 A new piece of equipment, a new stretch, a new protocol or a new supplement that’s somehow better.
 I urge you to think critically.
 What you’ll find is that the “next best thing” usually pales in comparison to using what you already have to greater effect.